nnMamba: 3D Biomedical Image Segmentation, Classification and Landmark Detection with State Space Model: Experiments

 \subsection{Implementation and Metric}

 All the models are trained with NVIDIA V100 GPU with 24GB memory.
-The framework is implemented in PyTorch 2.0.1\cite{paszke2019pytorch} and CUDA 11.6.
-We train the models with the Adam optimizer at a learning rate of 0.002, batch size at 2, training epoch at 100, and weight decay at 0.001.
-For the segmentation task, we use the dice score and HD95 for evaluation.
+The framework is implemented in PyTorch 2.0.1 and CUDA 11.6.
+We train the models with the Adam optimizer at a learning rate of 0.002, batch size at 2, training epoch at 1000, and weight decay at 0.001 for segmentation tasks.
+For other tasks, we only train 100 epochs.
+For the segmentation task, we use the Dice, NSD, and HD95 for evaluation by following\cite{reinke2024understanding}.
 For the landmark detection task, we take the MRE as the metric for evaluation following \cite{li2023sdmt}.
-For the classification task, we use the AUC, accuracy, recall ,specificity, precision, and F1-score by following \cite{kang2023visual}.
+For the classification task, we use the AUC, Accuracy, and F1-score by following \cite{kang2023visual}.
+Details of the datasets and data split used in this work are available in the supplementary material.
+If there is a validation set, we select the best-performed model on the validation set and evaluate it on the test set.
+Otherwise, the results are obtained by averaging the results of three different seeds.
+The visualization results are also available in the appendix.